johnsellin93/grab/README.md

 ```
 Problem statement:

-"An intermittent production bug spans multiple services.
-Users occasionally receive duplicate notifications."
+"Users occasionally receive duplicate notifications.

-"We suspect the issue might be related to retry handling,
+We suspect retry handling might be involved,
-but we don't yet know which parts of the codebase are involved."
+but we don't yet know which parts of the codebase to investigate."

 grab --functions .
     ↓